Araryarch/Avendash/readme.md

 ## 🤝 Contributing

 We welcome contributions!
-Whether it's reporting an issue, contributing code, or suggesting features, your input is valuable.
+Whether it's reporting an issue, contributing code, or suggesting features, your input is invaluable.

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)